alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 ## Application Model

 Open the **application.alan** file in an editor.
-We're be using Sublime Text in the screenshots, but [you can use whatever you like](https://github.com/M-industries?utf8=✓&q=AlanFor).
+We'll be using Sublime Text in the screenshots, but [you can use whatever you like](https://github.com/M-industries?utf8=✓&q=AlanFor).

 ![](helloworld2.png)